can i play all songs on a 61 key keyboard 4

 Enhancing song performance

-This image is property of i.stack.imgur.com.
+This image is the property of i.stack.imgur.com.

 Exploring Different Music Genres